kamalu-chioma/kamalu-chioma/README.md

 - 👨‍💻 [Project Portfolio](https://kamalu-chioma.github.io/)
 - 📍 Ontario, Canada
-- 👩 Full-Stack Data Scientist with hands-on experience in open-source projects and a sharp focus on cutting-edge industry trends📈
+- 👩 Full-Stack Data Scientist and AI Engineer with hands-on experience in open-source projects and a sharp focus on cutting-edge industry trends📈
 - 🕰️ Currently exploring Explainable and Responsible AI research
 <!--- 🕰️ Exploring Agentic Systems, RAG workflows, and the use cases of ethics and interpretability in AI-->
 - 🎓 Education: Industrial Mathematics – Computer Science | Postgraduate in Information Technology Solutions